ielorza/OpenDiscon/README.md

 - Level-2 MATLAB S-Function for Simulink.

 Currently available configurations are for:
+- Simple (tuned for the DTU 10MW model)
 - CL-Windcon (DTU 10MW model).

-This uses [IK4-IKERLAN](http://www.ikerlan.es/en/)'s library OpenWitcon, included as a submodule.
+This uses [IKERLAN](http://www.ikerlan.es/en/)'s library OpenWitcon, included as a submodule.
 Documentation is provided in Doxygen format.
 To generate it, run Doxygen on ./doc/Doxyfile.

 For compilation, run cmake here.